Tire-pressure gauge

 Many modern cars now come with built-in tire pressure sensors that allow all four tire pressures to be read simultaneously from inside the car.
 Before 2005, most on-board tire-pressure monitoring systems (TPMS) used indirect pressure monitoring.
 The anti-lock brake sensors detect one tire rotating faster than the rest and indicate a low tire pressure to the driver.
 The problem with this method was that if tires all lost the same pressure then none would show up against the others to indicate a problem.
-However, research have shown that both direct and indirect tire pressure monitoring systems are equally effective.
+However, research has shown that both direct and indirect tire pressure monitoring systems are equally effective.